Go to Reviews.org AU Edition

-Just how fast is 25.8 Mbps?
-It’s plenty for casual Netflix viewing, Instagram posting, and hotspot tethering.
+Just how fast are download speeds of 54.1 Mbps?
+It’s the best!
+It'll be plenty for casual Netflix viewing, Instagram posting, and hotspot tethering.
 In fact, it might be faster than your home broadband connection.

 Deprioritization can be frustrating when you’re trying to stream, post, or download content, but it’s not going to be a constant problem.
 Deprioritization is more likely when the network is congested during times of heavy use.